icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 Some lectures are very information dense, so I view five days as intense, "a drink out of a fire hose".

-There are also errata sheets inserted for two of the lectures.
+There are also errata sheets inserted for some lectures.
 The errata sheets are printed differently (mimeograph rather than print), so not all print copies may have the errata.

 Another copy that I borrowed was the individual lectures separately stapled and collected in a box.
 It had errata sheets for some lectures, but they were missing for others.

-(I had to borrow it more than once, as there is too much to really study in a three-week loan.)
+I had to borrow print copies more than once, as there is too much to really study in a three-week loan.

-Both copies that I borrowed were in good condition (they have not been used much in 70 years).
+Both print copies that I borrowed were in good condition (they have not been used much in 70 years).

 ### Copyright Status